Thorium-based nuclear power

-The feasibility of using thorium was demonstrated at a large scale, at the scale of a commercial power plant, through the design, construction and successful operation of the thorium-based Light Water Breeder Reactor (LWBR) core installed at the Shippingport Atomic Power Station.
+Thorium was first used in a commercial reactor in 1962, at the Indian Point Energy Center.
+Since then, several other commercial reactors have been fueled using thorium, including light-water reactors and high-temperature gas-cooled reactors.
+The feasibility of a thorium fuel cycle at a large scale was demonstrated through the design, construction and successful operation of the thorium-based Light Water Breeder Reactor (LWBR) core installed at the Shippingport Atomic Power Station.
 The reactor of this power plant was designed to accommodate different cores.
 The thorium core was rated at 60 MW(e), produced power from 1977 through 1982 (producing over 2.1 billion kilowatt hours of electricity) and converted enough thorium-232 into uranium-233 to achieve a 1.014 breeding ratio.
+Indian heavy-water reactors have for a long time used thorium-bearing fuel alongside uranium and plutonium.

-After studying the feasibility of using thorium, nuclear scientists Ralph W. Moir and Edward Teller suggested that thorium nuclear research should be restarted after a three-decade shutdown and that a small prototype plant should be built.
+There was considerable interest in using thorium instead of uranium between the 1950s and 1970s, particularly in the United States and Germany, to supplement limited supplies of uranium.
+However, enthusiasm largely declined due to the discovery of large deposits of uranium.
+Worldwide interest in thorium fuel cycles picked up later due to interest in proliferation-resistant fuel cycles.
+Nuclear scientists Ralph W. Moir and Edward Teller (Note: Teller died shortly before the paper's publication.) suggested in 2005 that research on thorium-fueled molten-salt reactors should be restarted after a three-decade shutdown and that a small prototype plant should be built.
+Other countries have made commercial plans for thorium-based power plants on a national scale.
+In 2024, the Chinese TMSR-LF1 became the first operational molten-salt reactor to use thorium fuel.

-Between 1999 and 2022, the number of operational non molten-salt based thorium reactors in the world has risen from zero to a handful of research reactors, to commercial plans for producing full-scale thorium-based reactors for use as power plants on a national scale.

-Advocates believe thorium is key to developing a new generation of cleaner, safer nuclear power.
-In 2011, a group of scientists at the Georgia Institute of Technology assessed thorium-based power as "a 1000+ year solution or a quality low-carbon bridge to truly sustainable energy sources solving a huge portion of mankind's negative environmental impact."
+In 2011, a group of scientists at the Georgia Institute of Technology assessed thorium-fueled molten-salt reactors as "a 1000+ year solution or a quality low-carbon bridge to truly sustainable energy sources solving a huge portion of mankind's negative environmental impact."